tarangver/CognifyAI/README.md

 ### 3. Add your `.env` file

-Create a file if not already created named `.env` in the root folder with this content:
+Create a `.env` file if not already in the root folder with this content:

 ```env
 GROQ_API_KEY=your_groq_api_key_here
 GROQ_MODEL=llama-3.1-8b-instant
 ```

-> ✅ You can replace `your_groq_api_key_here` with your original Groq-API key like `gsk-Fd.....sK`, and `llama-3.1-8b-instant` with other Groq-supported models like `llama3-70b-8192` or `gemma-7b-it`.
+> ✅ You can replace `llama-3.1-8b-instant` with other Groq-supported models.

 ---